Was it plain murder?

 An official story under fire

-April 19, 2009 by haroldolmos
+April 19, 2009

 The official version about a bloody episode Thursday in Santa Cruz, in which three people were killed and two arrested and taken to La Paz, seems like a balloon under a dangerous attack.
 Three days after the bloody event, questions remain unanswered and local media has begun to openly demand for clarifications.
 The government of Mr. Morales is having hard time convincing Bolivians about the veracity of its information.